actions/actions-runner-controller/README.md

 ```

 Additionally, the `HorizontalRunnerAutoscaler` also has an anti-flapping option that prevents periodic loop of scaling up and down.
 By default, it doesn't scale down until the grace period of 10 minutes passes after a scale up.
-The grace period can be configured however by adding the setting `scaleDownDelaySecondsAfterScaleUp` in the `HorizontalRunnerAutoscaler` `spec`:
+The grace period can be configured however by adding the setting `scaleDownDelaySecondsAfterScaleOut` in the `HorizontalRunnerAutoscaler` `spec`:

 ```yaml
 spec: